 - Have you avoided “lazy” writing words such as actually, literally, honestly, just, nice, sorry, that, very, kind of, and maybe?

 - Have you checked for correct grammar using a free tool like Grammarly?

 - Avoided hyperbolic words such as market-leading, breakthrough, innovative, stunning, ultimate, revolutionary

 Writing Compelling Product Descriptions that Sell

 As you can tell, a lot goes into writing compelling product descriptions that sell.
 They must be accurate and enticing, all while portraying the right brand voice.
 Product descriptions are perhaps the most critical feature of a product page.

 They will sell the customer the item because the purchaser can get an idea of what they will be receiving what it will mean to them, and how it can help them.

 A truly great product description does not only describe the product.
 It provides a snapshot of that product used in the context of the brand and, more importantly, in the context of the everyday life of that individual customer.

 Start Writing Better Product Descriptions Today

-If you have time now, go ahead and evaluate your current product descriptions using the steps and examples I listed above.
-It takes time, but the potential improvement in conversions and sales is well worth the investment.
+If you have time, evaluate your product descriptions using the abovementioned steps and examples.
+It takes time, but the potential improvement in conversions and sales is worth the investment.